Life Insurance and Annuities

 You’ve seen the commercials – funeral expenses, burial costs, and medical bills can add up to a hefty amount.
 The last thing you want is for your loved ones to shoulder this extra burden.
 Life insurance can be used to plan for these final expenses.
 Permanent life insurance is available in various amounts, so you can pick a death benefit that meets your needs.

 4. College Funding

-OK, OK … this one only applies if you have kids.
-But have you seen the tuition rates lately?
 Life insurance can help fund a college education.
+This one only applies if you have kids, but have you seen the tuition rates lately?
 If you die, the death benefit may be invested and potentially grow to the needed amount by the time your children reach college age.
 Feel better knowing that you helped prepare for their future – even if you are not there to see it.